Accessibility Infrastructure

 The problem

-Fix 47 violations.
+Find violation.
+Fix violation.
 Ship.
-Monitor for regression.
-Repeat as new content is authored incorrectly.
-Compliance depends on ongoing vigilance.
+Monitor for regression as new content is authored incorrectly.
+Compliance depends on ongoing vigilance from every engineer on every component.

-Identify five root causes.
+Identify root cause.
 Move governance-critical properties out of author control.
-Compliance becomes a property of the component, not a QA gate.
+Compliance becomes a property of the component itself — not a QA gate, not a checklist, not anyone's ongoing responsibility.

 System architecture

-Five root categories.
+Five root causes.
 Five architectural fixes.
-Each one removes a class of violations rather than fixing individual instances.
+Each one removes an entire class of violations rather than patching individual instances.

 Challenge